 The 10 categories of the great, new Star Women in Business Awards 2019 have been revealed …

 The Star Women in Business Awards will take place at Scarborough Spa on the afternoon of Friday April 12, with comedian Jenny Eclair as the guest speaker and awards presenter, joined by Scarborough’s former TV presenter Carolyn Hodgson.

 The overall sponsor is CU Scarborough at an occasion that will applaud and celebrate the range of achievements, efforts and creativity of women in the area.
-More sponsors about to be revealed, following the confirmation of Scarborough accountants Asquith & Co and CPH Estate Agents, Digital Advantage, ActionCoach, Gi Group the national recruitment agency with offices in Scarborough, North Yorkshire Law, Adverset the leading print and design company, and Scarborough Spa SIV, the Crown Spa Hotel, Fitzpatrick Design, Blue Sky Media video and Crofts the artisan chocolatier.
+More sponsors about to be revealed, following the confirmation of Scarborough accountants Asquith & Co and CPH Property Services, Digital Advantage, ActionCoach, Wold Top and Spirit of Yorkshire, Gi Group the national recruitment agency with offices in Scarborough, North Yorkshire Law, Adverset the leading print and design company, and Scarborough Spa SIV, the Crown Spa Hotel, Fitzpatrick Design, Bright & Sons jewellers, Blue Sky Media video, TopicUK magazine and Crofts the artisan chocolatier.

 There will be a particular emphasis on the successes of young women and there will be an all-female top table.